Table of Contents

 - If you're single with children: Assets are typically divided equally among your children.
 If any have died before you but had children of their own, the portion of your estate that would have gone to that child may be divided among their children.

-Some Assets That Typically Aren't Included in Wills
+Assets That Typically Are Not Included in Wills

 If you die without a will, some assets are not affected.
-Again, you should check with your own state's laws before making any assumptions, but here are some examples:
+You should check with your own state's laws before making any assumptions, but here are some examples:

 - Retirement plans: You may designate a beneficiary (or beneficiaries) when you open a retirement account.
 Those individuals you designate will receive those funds automatically.
 You can change your beneficiaries at any time.

 - Death benefits from a life insurance policy: You may select a beneficiary upon purchasing a life insurance policy.
-Therefore, death benefit proceeds are not affected by either an administrator or a will.
+Death benefit proceeds are not affected by either an administrator or a will.

 - Revocable trusts (also called living trusts): You transfer your assets into this trust.
 You can act as the trustee, but also designate a "successor" trustee to determine what happens with whatever is in the trust when you die.